slim-shah/SmartVoice/README.md

 if you encounter with following message "Feature not supported in your device" then you have to download that launguage pack in your phone
 <br>

 PS: This App only works on Lollipop or Above version.
+Please note that one gradle file is missing so you wont be able to compile this but the code is perfect.
+You have to build the new project and copy paste the code then build the gradel